The term “Personal Brand Evangelism” rubs some people the wrong way. It may even turn you off to the whole concept of personal branding.

 What he wrote was way beyond the good things most clients have to say about our work together.

 And he took his recommendation beyond the norm.
-Along with writing the LinkedIn recommendation for me, he posted the glowing endorsement as a LinkedIn Pulse article, that will potentially be seen, and shared, by many more people than the recommendation alone.
+Along with writing the LinkedIn recommendation, he posted the glowing endorsement as a LinkedIn Pulse article, that was seen, and shared, by many more people than the recommendation alone.